 02 of 04

-Just because the radish bulbs have split does not mean they are no longer edible.
-If it is just a cosmetic split or two, you can still enjoy them in your salads.
-No one... will notice the cracks once they are sliced.
+Split or cracked radishes often are still edible.
+If it is just a cosmetic split or two, you can still enjoy them in your salads—no one will notice the cracks once they are sliced.

 03 of 04

-Radishes need to grow quickly, to ensure they are tender and plump when harvested.
-If radishes don’t get the cool temperatures they need and lots of regular water, they will start to get hard and dry.
+Leaving radishes in the garden too long can also cause them to become tough and woody.
+Radishes need to grow quickly to ensure they are tender and plump when harvested.
+If radishes don’t get the cool temperatures they need and lots of regular water, they will take longer to reach their mature size, and you may be tempted to leave them in the soil until they fill out.
+That's when they start to get hard and dry.

 Spring and fall are the easiest times to grow radishes.
-Some radishes, like 'Black Spanish', prefer being grown in the shortening days of fall.
+Some radishes, such as the 'black Spanish' variety, prefer being grown in the shortening days of fall.
 They are left in the ground over winter and harvested in the spring.
-Black radishes look tough, but the skin is actually quite tender.
-Watch out for... the white flesh, though.
-It is truly hot.
+Although black radishes look tough, their skin is actually quite tender.
+Watch out for the white flesh, though—it is truly spicy.

 04 of 04

-Another cause of under development in radishes is not enough sunlight.
-Radishes can handle a little shade, especially if the temperatures are... creeping up, but they need several hours of direct sun to fully develop.
+An absence of sunlight is another cause of underdevelopment in radishes.
+Radishes can handle a little shade, especially if the temperatures are creeping up, but they need several hours of direct sun to fully develop.

-You might have better luck growing one of the long, slender radishes, like 'White Icicle'.
-These send down a long root.
-They can take a few days longer to mature than globe radishes, but you don't need as many.
+You might have better luck growing one of the long, slender radishes, like 'white icicle.'
+This variety sends down a long root that needs less space than the round globe radishes.
+They can take a few days longer to mature, but you don't need as many.

-Of course, if you want to avoid this problem all together, you can simply grow edible podded radishes - radishes grown for their crunchy, tangy seed pods, like Rat Tail.
-They love hot weather, have few pest problems and never form bulbs.
+Of course, if you want to avoid this problem altogether, you can simply grow edible podded radishes, which are radishes grown for their crunchy, tangy seed pods, like 'rat tail.'
+The plants love hot weather, have few pest problems, and never form bulbs.